Enedis-OSS/mocha-xray-reporter/GETTING_STARTED.md

 - **manualId**: The keyword to use if you want your final status to be "IN PROGRESS" instead of "PASS" (see [Behaviour part](###
   Behaviour)).
 Default to "@MANUAL".
 - **reportPath**: The path to write the report file with all the results.
 Default to "xray.json".
-- **screenshotPath**: Where to find the screenshots, to add them as proofs in the report.
+- **screenshotDir**: Where to find the screenshots, to add them as proofs in the report.
 Default to "cypress/screenshots".

 # Configuration with Cypress

 Once the reporter is installed, you have to configure it like any Mocha reporter for Cypress, in cypress.config.ts

-    "reporter": "@enedis-oss/mocha-xray-reporter/reporters/reporter.js",
+    "reporter": "@enedis-oss/mocha-xray-reporter/reporter.js",
     "reporterOptions": {
       "jiraProjectId": "M2X",
       "ticketPrefix": "@TICKET-",
       "stepPrefix": "@STEP-",
       "manualId": "@MANUAL",
       "reportPath": "xray.json",
-      "screenshotPath": "path/to/screenshots"
+      "screenshotDir": "path/to/screenshots"
     }

 # Multiple reporter